-The council will take all reasonable steps to recover a sundry debt which is raised under this Policy and in accordance with Section 5.1 of the council's Financial Regulations.
+The council will take all reasonable steps to recover a recharge debt which is raised under this Policy.
 The council will add all expenses incurred as part of the debt recovery process to the total amount of the debt.
 Recovery steps include, but are not limited to:

-- Contacting the debtor directly, by telephone or home visit, to prompt payment; - Contacting an outside collection agency to collect debts over £25 and under £500.
-(For debts over £500, the originating Officer will provide a Statement of Truth before the debt is passed to the outside collection agents); or - If an outside collection agency is unable to recover the debt, and the debt is over £500, the Legal Team will consider gaining a County Court judgment to enforce recovery of the debt.
+- Contacting the debtor directly, by telephone or home visit, to prompt payment; - Contacting an outside collection agency to collect debts over £25; or - If an outside collection agency is unable to recover the debt, and the debt is over £500, the Legal Team will consider gaining a County Court judgment to enforce recovery of the debt.

 The council will consider the personal circumstances of the debtor, including the vulnerability of the debtor, or any hardship which may result from recovering the debt, before commencing any debt recovery measures.

-However, there are situations when the council may decide not to take further recovery action and the debt is to be passed to be "written-off".
+However, there are situations when the council may decide not to take further recovery actions and the debt is to be passed to be "written-off".
 These situations include, but are not limited to the following: